-Comprehensive Loss
+Comprehensive Income (Loss)

-Comprehensive loss is defined as the change in equity during the period from transactions and other events and non-owner sources.
-For the periods presented, accumulated other comprehensive loss consists solely of unrealized gains and losses on marketable securities.
+Comprehensive income (loss) is defined as the change in equity during the period from transactions and other events and non-owner sources.
+For the periods presented, accumulated other comprehensive income (loss) consists solely of unrealized gains and losses on marketable securities.